Ne-x-tr-on/Ne-x-tr-on/README.md

-Currently working on automation and Software Development
+Working on Automation on both Software and Electronics

 # 💻 Tech Stack: